Edible lichen

 Edible lichens are lichens that have a cultural history of use as a food.
 Although almost all lichen are edible (with some notable poisonous exceptions like the wolf lichen, powdered sunshine lichen, and the ground lichen), not all have a cultural history of usage as an edible lichen.
 Often lichens are merely famine foods eaten in times of dire needs, but in some cultures lichens are a staple food or even a delicacy.
+Some lichens are a source of vitamin D.

 Uses

 Although there are many lichen species throughout the world, only a few species of lichen are known to be both edible and provide any nutrition.
 Two problems often encountered with eating lichens is that they usually contain mildly toxic secondary compounds, and that lichen polysaccharides are generally indigestible to humans.
 Many human cultures have discovered preparation techniques to overcome these problems.
 Lichens are often thoroughly washed, boiled, or soaked in ash water to help remove secondary compounds.

 Recent analytics within the field have identified 15 kinds of edible lichen, which have been mostly found in China.
 Due to its rubbery consistency, individuals within China fry, boil, and pressure-cook edible lichens.
 Further, edible lichens can be made into beverages such as tea.

 In the past Iceland moss (Cetraria islandica) was an important human food in northern Europe and Scandinavia, and was cooked in many different ways, such as bread, porridge, pudding, soup, or salad.
+It is also fed to cattle, pigs and ponies.
 Bryoria fremontii was an important food in parts of North America, where it was usually pitcooked.
 It is even featured in a Secwepemc story.
 Reindeer lichen (Cladonia spp.) is a staple food of reindeer and caribou in the Arctic.
 Northern peoples in North America and Siberia traditionally eat the partially digested lichen after they remove it from the rumen of caribou that have been killed.
 It is often called 'stomach icecream'.
-Rock tripe (Umbilicaria spp. and Lasalia spp.) is a lichen that has frequently been used as an emergency food in North America.
+Rock tripe (Umbilicaria spp. and Lasallia spp.) is a lichen that has frequently been used as an emergency food in North America.

 One species of Umbilicaria, Iwa-take (U. esculenta), is used in a variety of traditional Korean and Japanese foods.
 It is quite expensive, and is collected off the sides of cliffs.

-In India, The Middle East, and Niger, Rimelia reticulata, Ramalina conduplicans, and Parmotrema tinctorum are used as spices and flavor enhancers.
-Spices and flavor enhancer are made through a process in which the edible lichens are dehydrated.
-The dehydrated lichen is then processed and made into specific spices and flavor enhancers.
 In India, Parmotrema perlatum lichen is a popular ingredient of many spice mixes, such as garam masala, kaala masala and goda masala, bhojwar masala from Hyderabad and potli masala of Uttar Pradesh.
-The lichen is usually described as lacking a specific flavor or aromas by cooks, but via various cooking techniques it contributes to a rich aromatic profile and umami taste of many dishes.
+The lichen is usually described as lacking in specific flavors or aromas by cooks, but via various cooking techniques it contributes to a rich aromatic profile and umami taste of many dishes.